 Due to the unique nature of reporting and legal requirements to the various organizations involved with Village properties, we recommend potential members consider using a local realtor and lawyer when purchasing Village property.

 A Status Certificate must be requested on the property.
-As of July 1, 2016, the fee* is $30 + HST = $33.90. (* This fee is increasing to $75 + HST effective July 1, 2017).
+The fee is $75 + HST = $84.75.
 Three copies of the Status Certificate are included with other documentations; giving complete disclosure on the operations of the BMVA.
 The items included are:

 - Members Guide including the General Bylaw and Special Act, Bill Pr14, An Act respecting Blue Mountain Village Association;

 - Most recent Annual Report including the audited financial statement;

 - Recent communications to Members; and